yonseiyes/Graviumscript/README.md

 # You should see: “monacoCoind not synced with network!
 Awaiting full sync before running Sentinel.”
 # This is exactly what we want to see at this stage

+# Next Step: Wait until the reindex has complete and the wallet has sync’d

+./monacoCoini-cli masternode status

+#This is what you’re waiting to see:
+#AssetId 999, all trues, one false, and a FINISHED.
+{
+   “AssetID”: 999,
+   “AssetName”: “MASTERNODE_SYNC_FINISHED”,
+   “Attempt”: 0,
+   “IsBlockchainSynced”: true,
+   “IsMasternodeListSynced”: true,
+   “IsWinnersListSynced”: true,
+   “IsSynced”: true,
+   “IsFailed”: false
+}

 ```
 ## How to update